 The approach to identifying disparities-sensitive measures within the CQMC core sets is pragmatic.
-It serves as the first step to identify disparities-sensitive measures and may not capture all categories of measures that could be disparities-sensitive.
+It serves as the first step to identifying disparities-sensitive measures and may not capture all categories of measures that could be disparities-sensitive.
 For example, the list of priority clinical areas and measurement areas associated with disparities may evolve over time.
-The results produced by this approach will not be reflective of all disparities across the health ecosystem because it is focused on identifying disparities-sensitive measures within the CQMC core sets.
+The results produced by this approach will not be reflective of all disparities across the health ecosystem because it is focused on identifying disparities-sensitive measures within the CQMC core sets, which may not include measures for certain conditions that disproportionally affect racial or ethnic minorities as those measures may not exist or may not be within the scope of CQMC's core sets.
 This approach also does not incorporate performance data for the measures because these data were inconsistently available, incomplete, and/or outdated.
 The measure characteristic that assesses whether the measure's denominator includes patients disproportionally affected by social risks compared to the general population may be subjective because there are limited data available to fully assess social risks.
 Therefore, this classification was designated to be consistent with the current state of the literature related to disparities for the relevant measure topic, such as CVD; denominators that include the entire population did not fit this measure characteristic.
 Additionally, some measure specifications were not fully publicly available, resulting in those measure characteristics being approximated based on information that was publicly available.